FreeCAD/FreeCAD-documentation/wiki/Rocket_Ejection_Charge_Calculator.md

 ## Description

-{{VeryImportantMessage|This calculator only gives an estimate of the amount of powder required.
-Too much or too little may result in a failed recovery or damage to your rocket<br>'''ALWAYS''' ground test your rocket before flying}}
+**This calculator only gives an estimate of the amount of powder required.
+Too much or too little may result in a failed recovery or damage to your rocket<br>'''ALWAYS''' ground test your rocket before flying**

 Ejection occurs when the chamber containing the recovery system is pressurized with sufficient force to eject the recovery system from the chamber.
 The force required can vary according to a number of factors: